My Girl Series Review

 I really adored Secretary Yoon and Yoo Jin’s cousin, but there was not enough of them.
 I felt bittersweet about the lack of follow up when it came to them.

 Also, I do have to note that the real cousin story line felt really crammed in at the end.
 I mean, we don’t even see the real cousin until the last five or so minutes of the drama.
 That’s just depressing to me.
 The whole story circled around the real cousin, and the ending felt so abrupt and disappointing.
-I, personally, would have liked to see more of the cousin, and more of Gong Chan’s aunt and uncle and their adorable baby.
+I, personally, would have liked to see more of the cousin.
+With that said, let’s have more of Gong Chan’s aunt and uncle and their adorable baby!

-That said, this was a really charming drama.
+My Girl was a really charming drama.
 I would definitely put it in my top ten dramas.
 Once you start watching this one, you won’t be able to stop.
+The Hong Sisters suck you in and there’s no going back.